eranshmueli/eranshmueli.github.io/content/papers/paper2/index.md

 ---
-title: "The Future of Intellectual Property Hinges on an Ex Ante View"
+title: "Beyond the Algorithm: Redefining IP for the Age of AI"
 date: 2022-08-31
 lastmod: 2024-08-31
-tags: ["Ex Ante", "Intellectual Property", "Artificial Intelligence"]
+tags: ["Ex Ante", "Intellectual Property", "Artificial Intelligence", "Public goods", "Market Failure",]
 author: ["Eran Shmuëli"]
 description: "This paper studies the pulmonary efficiency of sausage dogs.
 Published in the Journal of Canine Science, 2004."
 summary: "his paper studies the pulmonary efficiency of sausage dogs."